-Introduction – grid infrastructure
+Introduction – Grid Infrastructure

+Have you ever wondered about the science of electricity transmission?
 Electric transmission towers are the infrastructure of the electric power industry, and they play a very important role in ensuring the safe and stable operation of the power grid.
 As one of the most important parts of the power grid, transmission towers are generally designed and constructed by professional power transmission tower manufacturers.

 In the past, most transmission towers were made of steel, but in recent years, more and more transmission towers have been made of concrete.
 The main reason for this change is that concrete transmission towers are more resistant to weathering and corrosion than steel transmission towers and have a longer lifespan.
 In addition, concrete transmission towers are also much easier to construct than steel ones, which can save a lot of time and money.